-NOTE: If you do not configure Active Directory for Safeguard Authentication Services, you can run your Safeguard Authentication Services client agent in Version 3
+NOTE: If you do not configure Active Directory for Safeguard Authentication Services, you can run your Safeguard Authentication Services client agent in Version 3 Compatibility Mode, which allows you to join a host to an Active Directory domain.

-Compatibility Mode, which allows you to join a host to an Active Directory domain.
-For more information, see Version 3 Compatibility Mode on page 31.
+For more information, see Version 3 Compatibility Mode in the Safeguard Authentication Services Installation Guide.